Mauricio Pochettino's job at Chelsea safe as long as European qualification remains realistic - Paper Talk

 Rangers, Bournemouth and Norwich City are all interested in Motherwell youngster Max Willoughby.

-Ross County and Dundee are amongst a string of clubs who are interested in a January loan for Burnley's Michael Mellon.
+Ross County and Dundee are among a string of clubs who are interested in a January loan for Burnley's Michael Mellon.

 Rangers are bracing themselves for a battle for the signing of Ridvan Yılmaz with Galatasaray now showing an interest in the left-back.